Apply for Rising: Climate in Crisis Residencies

 - If applying as a collaborative team, please comment on your history working together and how this collaboration is integral to the project you are proposing.

-- Please note that A Studio in the Woods does not have capacity to maintain artists’ projects beyond the residency period.
+- Please note that A Studio in the Woods does not have capacity to maintain artists’ projects post residency

 - 10 images representative of your most recent work